Galveston Bay: 2019 cargo plane crash

+2024 oil spill and partial bridge collapse

+On May 15, 2024, a tugboat leaving Texas International Terminals, a container terminal next to the Pelican Island causeway, the only bridge connecting Pelican Island to the rest of Galveston, lost control of two barges it was pushing.
+One of the barges, operated by Martin Operating Partnership, then hit the bridge and two telephone poles at approximately 10:00 CDT (3:00 GMT) collapsing a portion of the bridge, causing a diesel fuel spill, and causing a temporary power outage on the island.
+Two people were knocked off of the barge or jumped off, but they were quickly rescued.
+As a result of the collision, the bridge was closed.
+The barge, which reportedly has a capacity of 30000 U.S.gal, spilled between 1000 U.S.gal and 2000 U.S.gal of oil into Galveston Bay.
+Some spilled oil stayed on top of the barge and did not leak into the water.

+An approximate 6.5 mi span of the Gulf Intracoastal Waterway was shut down around the bridge in order to help crews clean up the oil spill.
+Galveston County officials began evacuations for the approximately 200 people who were on the island at the time of the collapse for anyone who needed to leave the island, but warned that they would be unlikely to be able to return in the near future.

 Features

 Galveston Bay covers approximately 600 mi2, and is 30 mi long and 17 mi wide.
 The bay has an average depth of 6 ft and a maximum undredged depth of 10 ft.
 The Galveston Bay system consists of four main bodies of water: Galveston Bay proper (upper and lower), Trinity Bay, East Bay, and West Bay.
 The bay is bordered by three counties: Chambers, Harris, and Galveston.
 Significant communities around the bay include Houston, Pasadena, League City, Baytown, Texas City, Galveston, La Porte, Seabrook, and Anahuac.

 Galveston Bay has three outlets to the Gulf of Mexico: Bolivar Roads between Galveston Island and the Bolivar Peninsula, San Luis Pass at the west end of Galveston Island, and Rollover Pass across Bolivar Peninsula.
 Many smaller bays and lakes are connected to the main system, including Christmas Bay, Moses Lake, Dickinson Bay, Clear Lake, Ash Lake, Black Duck Bay, and San Jacinto Bay.
 Together with its extensions, Galveston Bay forms the largest of the seven major estuaries along the Gulf Coast of Texas.
 The Gulf Intracoastal Waterway, an inland waterway consisting of natural watercourses and man-made canals, runs between the bay and the Gulf.
 A majority of the bay's inflow comes from the Trinity River, which contributes 7500000 acre-feet of freshwater annually.
 The San Jacinto River contributes another 500000 acre-feet.
 Local coastal watersheds contribute the remainder.